-RadarBox was founded by computer science engineer and airline pilot Andre Brandao in early 2007.
-Under his leadership, RadarBox grew significantly primarily due to strong investments towards a feature rich website, apps and hardware innovation.
+RadarBox was founded by airline pilot Andre Brandao in early 2001.
+Under his leadership, RadarBox grew significantly over the next couple of years, primarily due to strong investments towards a feature rich website, apps and hardware innovation.

 Today, the website has over 40,000 daily users in over 150 countries.
 The parent company of RadarBox is AirNav Systems LLC (established in 2001).

 Operating one of the world's biggest ADS-B networks, AirNav RadarBox has established itself as a flexible and easy to deal with company.
 We not only provide off-the-shelf solutions but also develop customized applications suitable to all types of companies.

 Some of our most recent and important customers.

 With offices in the US and in Europe we have team members from over 10 countries with all types of backgrounds - air traffic controllers, airline pilots, engineers - in common AirNav Systems team members have a passion for aviation and a deep understanding of big data computing.

 Automatic Dependent Surveillance - Broadcast (ADS-B) tracking is a modern flight tracking system wherein the electronic equipment onboard an aircraft automatically broadcasts the aircraft’s location other flight related data to ground receivers via radio waves.

 The data transmitted to ground receivers can then be used by other aircraft and air traffic control to show the aircraft’s position and altitude on display screens without the need for radar.